 The following items are almost always billed separately.
 Building managers should request explicit pricing for each before signing a contract.

-- Monthly rental fees — ongoing charge for the duration the shed is in place
+- Monthly rental fees: ongoing charge for the duration the shed is in place

-- Removal/dismantling — separate one-time fee at project completion
+- Removal/dismantling: separate one-time fee at project completion

-- LED lighting upgrades — upgraded lighting to meet Local Law 47 requirements on illuminated sidewalks
+- LED lighting upgrades: upgraded lighting to meet Local Law 47 requirements on illuminated sidewalks [4]

-- Sidewalk and curb restoration — repair of any damage caused during installation or removal
+- Sidewalk and curb restoration: repair of any damage caused during installation or removal

-- Extended engineering review — additional PE review for complex configurations, cantilevered sections, or sheds over 8 feet in height
+- Extended engineering review: additional PE review for complex configurations, cantilevered sections, or sheds over 8 feet in height

-- Insurance certificates — additional insured endorsements required by the building's property manager or co-op board
+- Insurance certificates: additional insured endorsements required by the building's property manager or co-op board

-- After-hours or weekend installation — premium labor rates for work outside standard hours
+- After-hours or weekend installation: premium labor rates for work outside standard hours

-- Utility relocation or protection — temporary relocation of gas meters, fire hydrants, or other obstructions
+- Utility relocation or protection: temporary relocation of gas meters, fire hydrants, or other obstructions

-- 90-day permit renewal filings — each renewal under Local Law 48 may incur additional filing and engineering fees
+- 90-day permit renewal filings: each renewal under Local Law 48 may incur additional filing and engineering fees [5]

-- DOB inspection coordination — scheduling and attending required DOB inspections
+- DOB inspection coordination: scheduling and attending required DOB inspections

 Building managers should require every bid to itemize these exclusions separately.
 A low per-linear-foot installation quote that omits rental and removal can appear 30-40% cheaper than a fully loaded bid.

-Monthly Rental vs. One-Time Installation Costs
+Monthly Rental vs. Installation Cost Per Linear Foot

 The per-linear-foot installation cost is a one-time expense.
 Monthly rental is the recurring charge.
 For sheds that remain in place for 6, 12, or 18+ months, the rental cost often exceeds the installation cost.